tarekziade/molotov/docs/source/slave.rst

   }

-Once you have that file on the top of you repository you can directly run it using **molotov**, with the **moloslave** command.
+Once you have that file on the top of you repository, you can directly run it using **molotov**, with the **moloslave** command.

 Example: